-Peter was out with me and our other friends at a football match and he actually had no idea that all this was happening on this particular night.
+Peter was out with me and our other friends at a football match.
+He actually had no idea that all this was happening on this particular night.
 He had knowledge of the soon to be doctor’s appointment, but wasn’t sure what night.
 He was eager to talk to Dawn as soon as possible after this appointment to find out what the doctor had said.
-But because he had not seen her for a few days he didn’t know the actual night of the doctor’s appointment.
+But because he had not seen her for a few days.
+He didn’t know the actual night of the doctor’s appointment.

-Back at his house, Peter’s mother had answered the door to a couple of not very happy strangers wanting to know where her son was.
+Back at his house.
+Peter’s mother had answered the door to a couple of not very happy strangers wanting to know where her son was.
 The two strangers then starting to rant about what her son had done to their daughter.
-It wasn’t long before Peter’s mother understood their problem and invited them into her house to hear the rest of the story.
+It wasn’t long before Peter’s mother understood their problem and invited them into her house to hear the rest of their story.

-Peter’s mother was numb with this news and knew nothing about any of it, until now.
+Peter’s mother was numb with this news and knew nothing about any of it.
+Until of course now.
 Even though she had got on very well with Dawn who had spent a number of days at her house in her presence.
 Peter’s mother had been oblivious to the fact that Dawn wasn’t supposed to have a boyfriend.
 She also had no idea that Dawn shouldn’t be at anybody’s house except her own on the demands of her father.

 Peter’s mother also didn’t know that the two teenagers had been up to all sorts of activities in the house while she had been at work.
 But now she realised what the two little lovers had been doing and it wasn’t school homework.